 And we had to make a decision about launch strategy — “stairs” or “springboard”.

 Advantages: you almost don’t risk your money.
 Each day you attract users.
-In case user attraction isn’t profitable anymore, you stop and search for the reason.
+In the case of a user, the attraction isn’t profitable anymore, you stop and search for the reason.

-Many people forget that the money spent in the beginning of the month will pay off only in the end of the month, the process needs some time.
+Many people forget that the money spent at the beginning of the month will pay off only at the end of the month, the process needs some time.
 But all the expenses won’t pay off in these 30 days.
-You won’t pay off the marketing budget in 6-month time since the launch.
+You won’t pay off the marketing budget in the 6-month time since the launch.
 Thus, the more money you spend on the project launch, the more money you pay in advance.

 It’s a totally different strategy.
 You launch campaigns where LTV is less than CPI.
 The campaigns won’t bring you much income.
 But the goal is to get to a definite place in a TOP.
 You spend more money in order to get a higher position.
 Having taken a definite place in a TOP, you get organic installs.
 And they pay off your expenses.

 Advantages: you cover more users.
-If virality of your project is good, some “pushes” for getting to a TOP is a good approach.
+If the virality of your project is good, some “pushes” for getting to a TOP are a good approach.
 A thesis “time is money” works for you.
 It’s better to get a dollar now than in half a year.

 The graph below displays 2 types of marketing launches:

-For the beginning, we need to decide which chart position is a priority for us.
+In the beginning, we need to decide which chart position is a priority for us.
 We decided that we want to get to TOP-1 for iPhone in the USA.
-We also had to reach $2 CPI index.
+We also had to reach a $2 CPI index.